vuminhtue/SMU_Machine_Learning_Python/_episodes/07-Training_Ensemble.md

 ![image](https://user-images.githubusercontent.com/43855029/114235479-417ad580-994e-11eb-806b-2f73996f864d.png)

+Figure.
+Bias & Variance Tradeoff

+- Bias: the difference between the model prediction & observation.
+High bias: model did not train well.
+- Variance: the variability of model prediction from one point to another.
+High variance: model performs really well in training but having high error rate in testing set

-## Train model using Ensemble Approach
+## 7.2 Train model using Ensemble Approach
 Ensemble methods use multiple learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms alone.
 Unlike a statistical ensemble in statistical mechanics, which is usually infinite, a machine learning ensemble consists of only a concrete finite set of alternative models, but typically allows for much more flexible structure to exist among those alternatives.
 Here we will be learning several ensemble models: